 However, at this point, it's worth noting that ZINK photo paper can be expensive with high cost-per-photo if you print more often.
 On the upside, app features like collage and multiple-connections make this printer interesting.

 On the other hand, the Instax Mini printer brings plenty of fascinating features to the mix, such as Fun mode, the gesture-based printing mechanisms.
-Above all, since it's a film based printer, you are likely to get better photos which are sharper, though the colors are a tad faded.
+Above all, since it's a film-based printer, you are likely to get better photos that are sharper, though the colors are a tad faded.

 Ultimately, it's a great product to add fun elements to boring printing jobs.
 Just get one to a family dinner or picnic, and you can actually see how the cherished memories look on paper.
 And the intuitive app is what sets it apart from the rest.

-When it comes to the price, the Fujifilm Instax Mini Link is priced at $99.
-While the HP Sprocket was initially priced at $129, it's now available at around $79.
-With almost $20 difference, it's up to you to decide which feature is your priority.
+When it comes to the price, the Fujifilm Instax Mini Link is affordable, and the same holds for the HP Sprocket.
+Though the latter has a far lesser price tag.
+So, it's up to you to decide which feature is your priority.
 Do you want fun, or do you want a 'normal' printer?

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.